iglixar/GixPlay/README.md

 ## Usage Notice

 Gixplay is intended for **personal and educational use**.

+- It does not host media
-It does not host, redistribute, or modify media content and relies on publicly accessible web playback mechanisms.
+- It does not redistribute content
+- It relies on publicly accessible YouTube playback mechanisms

+All rights belong to their respective content owners.

 ---